aws/lex-helper/docs/TESTING_GUIDE.md

 # Testing Guide for Lex Helper Library

 This guide covers comprehensive testing strategies for Lex bots built with the Lex Helper library.
-For basic setup and usage, see [README.md](../README.md) and [BEST_PRACTICES.md](BEST_PRACTICES.md).
+For basic setup and usage, see [Installation Guide](getting-started/installation.md) and [Best Practices](BEST_PRACTICES.md).

 ## Test Helper Functions